 Class attendance is mandatory.
-The nature of the Adult Studies program requires that students be present for the concentrated class once a week and the extension of that class into the student group meeting once a week.
+The nature of the adult studies program requires that students be present for the concentrated class once a week and the extension of that class into the student group meeting once a week.
 It is imperative that students attend every class; however, since extreme circumstances may occur, the following attendance policies will ensure that the full course material is received by each student.

 - Class attendance records are maintained by the instructor and submitted to the administrative office after the first class period and at the end of the course.
-Study groups monitor attendance internally, and their end-ofcourse reports become part of the weekly attendance totals.
-Each faculty member verifies the site of the meeting place for each group and the weekly study group attendance as documented on study group logs. - Any student who misses more than 20 percent of a course may receive an F for the course.
-Students also are not allowed to miss more than 20 percent of the study group meetings for a course and may receive an F in the course if they do so. - Special circumstances may be referred to the Dean of Adult Studies through the Director of Student Services or to the Director of Graduate Teacher Education.
+Study groups monitor attendance internally, and their end-of-course reports become part of the weekly attendance totals.
+Each faculty member verifies the site of the meeting place for each group and the weekly study group attendance as documented on study group - < Wass attendance sheets, study group logs, and grade rosters are turned into the adult studies office within seven days after the end of the course. - < Any student who misses more than 20 percent of a course may receive an F for the course.
+Students also are not allowed to miss more than 20 percent of the study group meetings for a course and may receive an F in the course if they do so. - < Special circumstances may be referred to the dean of adult studies through the director of student services or to the director of graduate teacher education.